UPDATED · News · 18 Jun 2026 · Daniel Reid For our 2026 take on this story, see The best laptop for UK photo and video work in….

 Upgrade the chassis you own, or buy whole

 If you do not own a Laptop 16 yet, the module price is only part of the bill.
 You are buying a whole machine plus the GPU you want, and at that point you should weigh the platform tax against a one-and-done rival.
-The upgrade story only pays off over years of ownership, especially with component prices unsettled, as our look at the 2026 memory-price squeeze set out.
-Buy in for the longevity, not the day-one value.
+The upgrade story only pays off over years of ownership, especially with component prices unsettled, as my earlier look at the 2026 memory-price squeeze set out.
+Buy in for the longevity, not the day-one value — the sum only works if you actually take a second or third upgrade over the laptop’s life rather than treating it as a pricier sealed box.

 What to watch next